How to Help Your Kids Get Back Into the School Routine

 Attention friends with school-aged kids!

-I have a PSA for you that just pains me to deliver… but, as your friendly sleep consultant, it is my job to bring this to your attention:
+However, as your friendly sleep consultant, it is my job to bring this to your attention:

-Summer is quickly ending and back-to-school time is upon us.
+Summer is quickly ending and back-to-school time is upon us!

 kelly-murray-sleep-consulting-services-prenatal-newborn.png